mitchallen/richmond-web-controller/README.md

     $ npm test

-The tests generate log files in the projects root folder.
+The tests generate log files in a logs/ folder under the projects root folder.

 * * *